cheatsnake/PocketDictionary/README.md

 ## Features

-- built on React
+- Built on React
-- simple and minimalistic interface
+- Simple and minimalistic interface
-- adapted for mobile devices
+- Adapted for mobile devices
-- uses the free API
+- Uses the free API